 Should any section or provision of this Zoning Ordinance be declared by any court to be unconstitutional or invalid, such decision shall not affect the validity of the Ordinance as a whole, or any part thereof other than the part so declared unconstitutional or invalid.
-The Mayor and City Council hereby declare that is would have adopted each and every part of this Ordinance independently and as a whole even if they had known that any one or more of such parts would be declared or adjudged invalid or unconstitutional.
+The Mayor and City Council hereby declare that they would adopt each and every part of this Ordinance independently and as a whole even if they had known that anyone or more of such parts would be declared or adjudged invalid or unconstitutional.

-Section 94-3 - Permits required.
+Section 94-3 - Permits Required.

 - (a) Required permits include but are not limited to the following: - (1) Building Permit.
-A building permit, to indicate and ensure compliance with all provisions of this chapter, shall be required for any proposed use of lands or building before any improvements or grading of lands or any alteration or construction of buildings commences. - (2) Development Permit.
-Before any improvements or grading of the land commences, a development permit shall be required.

-(b) Site Plan Requirements.
+A building permit, to indicate and ensure compliance with all provisions of this chapter, shall be required for any proposed use of lands or building before any improvements orgrading of lands or any alteration or construction of buildings commences. - (2) Development Permit.
+Before any improvements or grading of the land commences, adevelopment permit shall be required. - (b) Site Plan Requirements.